aitgon/wopmars/docs/intro.rst

 .. code-block:: python

-    wopmars -w Wopfile -D output/wopmars.sqlite -vvv -p
+    wopmars -w Wopfile -D output/wopmars.sqlite -v -p

-You will see a little bit of output in the console thanks to the ``-p`` coupled with the ``-vvv`` option which describe the work processed by WoPMaRS.
+You will see a little bit of output in the console thanks to the ``-p`` coupled with the ``-v`` option which describes the work processed by WoPMaRS.
 The ``-D`` option allows to specify the path to the database file and, you have probably realized, the ``-w`` option allows to specify the path to the **Workflow Definition File**.

 Looking at results
 ******************